defi-wonderland/handbook/sites/wonderland/blog/2023-04-05-a-mev-racing-story.md

 As a regular user, you can rest assured that there is nothing to worry about.
 However, the real danger lies with sandwich bots.
 These pilots are focused solely on winning the race, often taking unnecessary risks and endangering themselves.
 So, what should they do?
 Slow down:

 1. Ensure 0 slippage.
 Our scripts have shown that no bots have slipped through this check so far.
-2. Ensure right inclusion.
-This will cost a bit of gas, but will also protect you from multiblock attacks and backruns.
-There are two way of doing this:
+2. Ensure correct inclusion.
+This costs a bit of gas but protects against multiblock attacks and backruns.
+There are two ways to do this:
    1. Verify that the block number matches the intended height.
    2. Add a timestamp check that reverts outside the expected timeslot.
 Unlike a, this method would also protect the bot also against block reorgs.